How to adopt a cat into your loving home

 All pet insurance plans have limitations and exclusions.
 Specific products, features, rates, and discounts may vary by province and territory, eligibility, and are subject to change.
 Medical Conditions that are noted, symptomatic or diagnosed prior to enrollment, or during a waiting period are pre-existing to Coverage and not eligible for reimbursement.
 Waiting periods, annual deductible, co-insurance, benefit limits and exclusions may apply.
 This advertisement is an outline only; policy terms and conditions 'User Guide' will prevail.
 For all terms and conditions visit: https://www.petsplusus.com/service-claims/brochures-guides.

-BCAA trademarks are owned by, and use is authorized by, the Canadian Automobile Association.
-Pet insurance is sold and administered (including with respect to claims) by PTZ Insurance Services Ltd. (PTZ), a licensed insurance agency and is underwritten by Northbridge General Insurance Corporation (Northbridge).
+Pet insurance is sold and administered (including with respect to claims) by PTZ Insurance Services Ltd. (PTZ), a licensed insurance agency and is underwritten by Northbridge Insurance (Northbridge).
 The insurance transaction is between the customer and Northbridge.
 B.C.A.A.
 Holdings Ltd., dba BCAA Insurance Agency, receives commissions from PTZ for referrals of potential customers for pet insurance.
 PTZ receives fees and commissions from Northbridge for sales and administration of pet insurance.